 WORDS JAMES WHITBOURN

-UNDER the $150K Instant Asset Write Off, eligible businesses will be able to claim a tax deduction on business vehicles purchased and delivered before December 31, 2020.
+UNDER the $150K Instant Asset Write Off, eligible businesses will be able to claim a tax deduction up until June 30, 2021, on business vehicles purchased and delivered before December 31, 2020.

 The increase to $150,000 from the previous $30,000 threshold is of immense benefit, because it opens up a substantially wider range of business vehicle alternatives.